• Skip to primary navigation

 Substitutions

 • I used powdered jaggery in this recipe.
 If you can't get hold of this ingredient, go ahead and use coconut sugar or even brown sugar.
-If you don't have any of these, white sugar would work too, although if you ask me, this is the least preferred of all the sweeteners as it is completely devoid of nutrients.
+If you don't have any of these, white sugar would work too.

 • Omit the semolina if you don't have it.
 Panjeeri is completely acceptable with just wheat flour too.